Spring Garden Revival

 Contact Concord’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Concord is essential for environmental stewardship and compliance with local regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments must be disposed of through residential waste channels.
-Plant debris, including leaves and stems, is accepted as seasonal yard waste from April through November, provided it is placed in biodegradable bags—plastic bags are strictly prohibited per MassDEP guidelines.
-Community beautification efforts are supported by volunteer garden programs and Master Gardener integration, coordinated with the Concord Parks & Recreation Department.
-For detailed information on disposal schedules, compost availability, and volunteer opportunities, contact: Concord Department of Public Works
+Residents must separate packaging (cardboard, containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April to November, provided it is placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
+Coordination with community beautification initiatives, volunteer garden programs, and Master Gardener projects is encouraged.
+For guidance on composting and disposal schedules, contact:

-133 Keyes Road, Concord, IL 01742
+133 Keyes Road, Concord, MA 01742

-Phone: (978) 318-3206
+Phone: (978) 318-3240

 Official Website: Concord Department of Public Works